qgis/QGIS-Documentation/docs/user_manual/auth_system/auth_overview.rst

 such as when selecting an existing authentication configuration, or applying a configuration to a server configuration (such as when adding a WMS layer).

-You can choose whether to save the password in the ``Wallet/Keyring`` of your computer.
+You can choose to save the password in the ``Wallet/Keyring`` of your computer.

 .. _figure_masterpass: